makhomed/nginx-geo/README.md

 This tool converts the [MaxMind GeoLite2 Country database](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/) into files suitable for the nginx [geo](https://nginx.org/en/docs/http/ngx_http_geo_module.html) and [map](https://nginx.org/en/docs/http/ngx_http_map_module.html) modules.

-It maps the client's IP address to a [standard country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) or to one of the following [special country codes](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry):
+It maps a client's IP address to a [standard country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) or to one of the following [special country codes](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry):

 * `XX` — used when no country code is available for a client's IP address
 * `T1` — used as a country code for clients on the [Tor network](https://www.torproject.org/)